 What kind of mug should I use?

-My favorite mugs to use are stoneware mugs because they handle well in the microwave.
-Also, they distribute heat evenly, so, the cake doesn’t come out dry in one area.
+My favorite mugs are stoneware mugs because they handle well in the microwave and distribute heat evenly, so the cake doesn’t come out dry in one area.

-The mugs I used are by Cityscape’s Signature collection found on EBay.
+The mugs I used are from Cityscape’s Signature collection found on eBay.
 My mug is 4.25″ in height and 3.6″ in diameter.

 front view of 3 a mug filled with an easy mug cake.
 Two more mugs in the background and chocolate chips strewn around the mugs